 This is awesome as you can watch a movie on your tablet or laptop (Mac compatible) while being able to take a call on your cell without having to do anything.

-Bose makes an app for iOS and android devices that has some limited functionality like controlling the pairings and upgrading firmware.
-Bose has plans of adding features to make if more usable.
+Bose makes an app for iOS and android devices that allows controlling Bluetooth pairing and upgrading firmware.

 The cushions are not too thick and are probably the most comfortable on the market.
 The “clamping” force is a little tight right out of the box but after wearing them for a while they loosened up.